 You can find indicative fees for specific degrees via our study website.
 Domestic students studying an undergraduate degree may be eligible for a Commonwealth Supported Place.
 This means you pay a student contribution for your degree with the majority of the cost covered by the Australian Government.
-You can visit our fees and charges section to find out more about costs.
+You can visit our Paying your fees page to find out more about costs.

 Most of our undergraduate degrees can be completed in three years when studied full time.
 Check out the study website to see the duration of your chosen program.

-From 2017, we’ll be teaching across three trimesters, rather than two semesters, which gives you the flexibility to pace your study to suit your needs.
-You will have greater flexibility as well as the ability to fast-track your degree by studying in Trimester 3.
+Griffith University teaches across three trimesters, rather than two semesters, which gives you the flexibility to pace your study to suit your needs.
+You may also have the ability to fast-track your degree by studying in Trimester 3.
 Trimester 3 is not compulsory for all degrees.

 If you intend to study at the Gold Coast campus, we recommend that you apply either via QTAC or UAC and not both.
 If you're eligible, you'll still receive your offer with us and you'll save on application fees.